Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Mahler Measure and Gromov-Witten Invariants

 This can be seen as follows.
 Since $\lambda=q+\dots$, we have

 On the other hand,

 Thus,

 Since we are working at the large complex structure point/tropical limit, ``$\sim$'' can be turned into ``$=$''.
 To summarize, the correspondence of quantities between Mahler measure and GW invariants is listed in Table \ref{dictionary}.
-This generalizes the observations in \cite{Stienstra:2005wy}.

-\paragraph{Outlook} Regarding the dictionary in Table \ref{dictionary}, we expect that the correspondence between Mahler measure and GW invariants holds for all 16 reflexive polygons.
+Regarding the dictionary in Table \ref{dictionary}, we expect that the correspondence between Mahler measure and GW invariants holds for all 16 reflexive polygons.
 It would be interesting to have a precise proof of the correspondence.
 Incidentally, the partition function on $S^2$ for certain gauged linear sigma model was used to compute genus-0 GW invariants for a 3d CY variety\footnote{Notice that the CY varieties studied are all compact, though some discussions are made in the large volume regime.} in \cite{Jockers:2012dk} without the use of mirror symmetry.
 In particular, this linear sigma model flows an IR non-linear sigma model with the CY variety as the target space.
 It would be interesting to see whether modular Mahler measures could have any relations to this.
 Moreover, the dictionary between Mahler measure and GW invariants can be potentially extended to the topological vertex formalism.

 By virtue of elliptic curves, the theories discussed in this section would have natural connections to Seiberg-Witten (SW) theories as pointed out in \cite{Lerche:1996ni,Hori:2000ck}.
 It is also worth noting that dessins have also appeared in the study of SW curves as in \cite{Ashok:2006br,He:2015vua,Bao:2021vxt}.
 It could be possible that the discussions on dessins and (modular) Mahler measures in this paper would give some new insights to the study of SW theories and topological strings.
 From the perspective of (modular) Mahler measure, it would also be interesting to apply this to crystal melting, superconformal index, knot/quiver correspondence, black holes etc.